 Police seek suspect in attempted abduction of UVA student

 CHARLOTTESVILLE, Va.
-(WVIR) - A search is underway for a man after the attempted abduction of a UVA student, according to police.
+(WVIR/Gray News) - A search is underway for a man after the attempted abduction of a University of Virginia student on Wednesday, WVIR reports.

-The alleged victim, a woman, managed to escape after she was dragged into a vehicle, authorities said.
+The woman managed to escape after she was dragged into a vehicle, authorities said.
 The vehicle crashed on Cabell Avenue after 9:30 p.m., hitting multiple trees and other automobiles.

-The woman, who officers found in the area of the crash scene, was treated for injuries at UVA Medical Center.
+Officers found the woman in the area of the crash scene, and she was treated for injuries at UVA Medical Center.

-James Robert Allen, 40, of Suffolk County, was identified as the suspect.
-Police do not believe Allen knew the woman.
+James Robert Allen, 40, was identified by authorities as the suspect.
+Police said they do not believe Allen knew the woman.
 He is wanted on charges of strangulation and abduction.
-He is believed to be on foot in the area.

 Police urged anyone who spots Allen to call 911 and to not approach him.